Naples … not everyone’s cup of tea!

 Naples Archeological Museum

-Though I’d wanted to visit Pompeii since I was in elementary school and learned about the city buried in the ash, when I found out that the treasures found at the site were displayed in a museum in Naples, I knew we couldn’t do one without the other.
+I’d wanted to visit Pompeii since I was in elementary school when I learned about the city buried in the ash.
+When I found out that the treasures found at the site were displayed in a museum in Naples, I knew we couldn’t do one without the other.
 I don’t think the order you do the is important, but I was happy with the decision to see the museum first and then Pompeii second.

 The museum was really mind blowing and one of the most impactful museum experiences I’ve ever had.
-To know the history of the artifacts, for the immaculate condition of a lot of the items on display, and to know they were preserved under meters of ash and rock for nearly 1800 years is tough to comprehend.
+To know the history of the artifacts, and for their often immaculate condition despite being buried under meters of ash and rock for nearly 1800 years, is tough to comprehend.

 Though not a mosaic, this picture really caught my attention since it showed Vesuvius back before the top was blown off, covering the towns below.
 For all those years people were living in the shadow of the volcano, never imagining what was going to happen in 79 AD.